TITLE Property Control Specialist

 4. Helps to ensure adequate learning environments for students by surveying all general classrooms to ensure that each room is equipped with the proper furniture.

 5. Assists Shipping and Receiving with delivery services by correctly identifying supplies, materials, equipment, and priority packages to be delivered to the University’s administrative and academic departments from invoices, departmental order forms, and Procurement Card purchases, safely loading those items on the delivery vehicle, safeguarding all items during transit, delivering the items to the correct department, and obtaining the appropriate signature for the receipt of the delivered items.

 6. Accurately documents the receipt of all supplies, materials, and equipment delivered to the University.

 7. Performs preventive maintenance of delivery vehicles and equipment by completing spot checks of equipment to determine their working condition, checking fluids, oiling moving parts, cleaning and servicing tools and equipment as directed or specified in the operator’s manual, and returning damaged tools and equipment for repair or replacement.

 8. Contributes to an accident-free work environment by operating various light delivery vehicles and other moving equipment in a safe manner and adhering to all reasonable and prudent safety precautions and procedures.

 9. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-10. Contributes to the overall success of the Property Control Office by performing all other duties and responsibilities as directed.
+10. Contributes to the overall success of the Property Control Office by performing all other duties and responsibilities as directed or assigned.

-The Property Control Specialist is supervised by the Coordinator, Property Control and supervises student and support staff of the Property Control Department.
+The Property Control Specialist is supervised by the Coordinator, Property Control and may supervise student and support staff of the Property Control Department.

 OFFICE OF HUMAN RESOURCES